Single Molecule Analysis in Chemistry

 Single-Molecule Enzyme Kinetics:

-Measures the activity of individual enzymes.
+Measures the activity of individual enzymes, providing insights into catalytic mechanisms and heterogeneity.

 Single-Molecule Dynamics: